PrezBala/ProjectTwo-Quiz/README.md

 On the smaller devices the music player / progress bar were unable to fit within the screen, though after referencing the correct codes for them within .css and through several tweaking and testing i got it to the stage i am content with.

-I've also encountered two errors after deploying the site to live.
+I've also encountered two errors after deploying the site to live:

-1st error was in regards to the background wallpaper, i found the image was fitted to the screen correctly, as shown below.
+1st error was in regards to the background wallpaper, i found the image was fitted to the screen incorrectly, as shown below.

 <img src="https://github.com/PrezBala/ProjectTwo-Quiz/blob/main/assets/readmeimages/error1.png">